Bernie Sanders on Political & Electoral Reform

 How has he addressed this?

-Bernie voted for the DISCLOSE Act to prohibit foreign influence in federal elections, prevent government contractors from making expenditures for elections, and establish disclosure requirements for contributions.
+Bernie voted for the DISCLOSE Act, which would prohibit foreign influence in federal elections, prevent government contractors from making expenditures for elections, and establish disclosure requirements for contributions.

 Here’s how Bernie explained his support for the bill in 2012: